LoopyToktyn/slattie_consoleVid/README.md

 # slattie_consoleVid

-In command prompt, type
+To run: in command prompt, type
 > python3 application.py

 Anything in 'firstWordList' will be recognized as being the first word of a response.
+The application expects first word videos to be located in a specific directory where < word > is the first word:

+> src/vids/fw/< word >

 Anything in 'specialWordList' will be recognized as being a special word existing anywhere within a response.
+The application expects special word videos to be located in a specific directory where < word > is the special word:

+> src/vids/sw/< word >

+The application expects non-special word videos to be located in a specific
+directory:

+> src/vids/sw/